siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * UC_2: One USB virtual serial port, one mass storage device - One virtual serial port is configured as the control channel.
 Data is made available from a mass storage device.
 Sub-cases include data channel being from (a) USB mass storage device, (b) SD card or similar off-board, serial accessed storage, (c) on-chip FLASH or EEPROM.
 Each case may assume read/write or read-only mass storage.
 This case also encompasses multiple simultaneous control channels.

-* UC_3: One USB serial port - Both control and data are "piggybacked" on the same USB port.
+* UC_3: One USB serial port - Both control and data are "piggybacked" on the same USB port ("device").
 This mode is used to support v8 and earlier boards and cases where 2 endpoints are not available for some reason.
 Since only one port is used this case assumes only one control channel.

-##Functional Specifications
+#Functional Specifications
-##Channel
+##Channels & Devices
-A **channel** is any communications channel to the board.
-We are mostly concerned with USB virtual serial ports at this point but channels may include:
+A **channel** is a logical communications channel such as ctrl or data. **Device** is a port or other data source that gets mapped to a channel.
+Right now we are mostly concerned with USB virtual serial port devices but devices may include:
   * USB virtual serial ports
   * USB mass storage devices
   * SD card and other mass storage devices
   * SPI channels and SPI connected devices
-  * Other devices
+  * Other bulk storage or serial devices

 The following are expected on the control and data channels.
 ###Control Channel